Abalone is a luxurious delicacy sought after by the best chefs around the world.

 How to Cook Abalone?

-Abalone is known for its unique texture and flavor, and you can enjoy it in multiple ways.
+Abalone is known for its unique texture and flavor, and you can enjoy it in multiple ways - it often pairs nicely with quick sides like 22 veggie sides under 12 minutes.

 From raw to pan-fried and braised, this delicacy has become a favorite of many food enthusiasts around the world.